Perfect Low-Carb Taco Salad

 - diced avocado, optional

-- Add the Spike Seasoning, Kalyn's Taco Seasoning, and Cholula Hot sauce with 2 cups water, stir, reduce the meat to medium low, and let the meat simmer until the water is almost all evaporated.
+- Add the Spike Seasoning, Kalyn's Taco Seasoning, and Cholula Hot sauce (or your favorite hot sauce) with 2 cups water, stir, reduce the meat to medium low, and let the meat simmer until the water is almost all evaporated.

 - While the meat simmers, prepare the lettuce.
 Tear Romaine Lettuce into small pieces with your hands, put in a Salad Spinner with ICE COLD water, and let the lettuce sit for a couple of minutes.
 Then remove water and spin the salad until it's as dry as you can get it.